leannezhang/GithubIssues/README.md

 - `api/github`: consists of github issues endpoints

 ### Packages used
-- `htmlToText`: convert from html to text
+- `htmlToText`: converts from html to text
-- `lodash`: truncate to 140 characters
+- `lodash`: truncates to 140 characters
-- `Marked`: convert from github markup to html markup
+- `Marked`: converts from github markup to html markup

 ### Styling
 - I wrote the majority of styles with inline styles